Engee documentation

 Conclusions

-Documentation in Engee is very flexible (Markdown, ) and supports a large list of objects to be documented: functions, variables, structures, macros and modules.
+Documentation in Engee is very flexible (Markdown, ) and maintains a large list of objects to be documented: functions, variables, structures, macros, and modules.

-The inclusion of a custom module in a script was examined.
+The inclusion of a custom module in the script was considered.